-TOCHU recognizes risk management as an important management issue.
+ITOCHU considers those that may have a significant impact on the financial position and results of operations of our Group in the future as significant risks.
+We recognize risk management as an important management issue.
 Referencing the COSO-ERM framework, we outline our basic policy on risk management for ITOCHU and prepare the organizations and methods necessary for risk management.

-Each company and the Sustainability Management Division cooperate regularly to gather information to assess risk importance.
+Each Company and the Sustainability Management Division cooperate regularly to gather information to assess risk importance.
 This information includes trends in climate change policy and regulations, which mainly consists of existing and new regulations related to climate change in the countries in which we operate, climate change-related technology, and clean-tech business.
 We also gather information on global abnormal weather and average temperature increases.
 Importance is identified and assessed using specific indicators and from the perspective of ascertaining the substantive financial or strategic impact that climate risk may have on the Company.
-For example, for non-consolidated businesses, we identify an important risk as a risk that would cause a 10% change compared to net sales from the previous year, a 20% change in average net income for the most recent past five years, or a 30% change in net assets from the end of the previous year.
-For consolidated businesses, we would use a change of 10% from previous fiscal year earnings or a 3% change in total capital from the end of the previous year.
+For example, for non-consolidated businesses, we identify an important risk as a risk that would cause a 10% change compared to previous fiscal year revenues, a 20% change in average net income for the most recent past five years, or a 30% change in net assets from the end of the previous year.
+For consolidated businesses, we would use a change of 10% from previous fiscal year revenues or a 3% change in total capital from the end of the previous year.

-ITOCHU organizes the information we gather on climate change risks and opportunities into the material climate change-related risks and opportunities (risk criteria), with analysis for both transition and physical risks.
+ITOCHU organizes the information we gather on climate change risks and opportunities into our Material Climate Change-related Risks and Opportunities (risk criteria), with analysis for both transition and physical risks.
 We use risk criteria to identify and assess climate change risks in the risk management process for each phase of business, including the start of a new business, existing businesses, handled products, supply chains, Group company business management, and business strategy reviews.